maxonrow/mxw-sdk-js/docs/api-9misc.rst

 .. _kyc-data:
 .. code-block:: javascript
-    :caption: *the properties for kyc data*
+    :caption: *the properties of KYC data*

     {
         kyc: {